aditisadwelkarucsd/cse15l-lab-reports/lab1report.md

 This lab focuses on the "cd", "ls" and "cat" terminal commands and how they work with different types of arguments: no arguments, directory path, and file path.

 * `$ cd`
-1. `$ cd` (no arguments): The command changes the working directory back to the root directory.
+1. `$ cd` (no arguments): _No error_
+The command changes the working directory back to the root directory.

 ![Image](cd1.png)

-2. `$ cd <path-to-directory>` (a path to a directory as an argument): The command changes the working directory to the directory specified in the path.
+2. `$ cd <path-to-directory>` (a path to a directory as an argument): _No error_
+The command changes the working directory to the directory specified in the path.

 ![Image](cd2.png)

-3. `$ cd <path-to-file>` (A path to a file as an argument): Error: The command fails to change directories since the specified path points to a file, not a directory.
+3. `$ cd <path-to-file>` (A path to a file as an argument): _Error_
+The command fails to change directories since the specified path points to a file, not a directory.

 ![Image](cd3.png)